 The book has many beautiful colour photographs in addition to lovely illustrations by artist Farah Denkovski.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 I would highly recommend this book to anyone who is even remotely thinking of paddling the Mackenzie River.
 But I’d also recommend it for the non-paddler as there are plenty of photos and lots of history to make it an interesting read.

-You can purchase The Mackenzie River Guide online for $34.95.
+You can purchase The Mackenzie River Guide online here.

 - A Canoe Trip on the Remote Thelon River in Canada’s Arctic